injeti-manohar/AZ-104/Module6.md

 > Many apps need to be resilient to failure and scale easily when demand increases.
 You can address those needs by using Azure Load Balancer.

 Backend pool With Load Balancer, you can use availability sets (SLA OF 99.95)and availability zones (99.99) to ensure that virtual machines are always available

+Layer 7 LB -- Layer 7 load balancers base their routing decisions on various characteristics of the HTTP header and on the actual contents of the message, such as the URL, the type of data (text, video, graphics), or information in a cookie.